How to Fix Probe error — temperature probe issue on LG LSEL6335F (Electric Range)

 Step 1

-Unplug the range from the wall outlet before doing anything else — working near oven wiring with power on is a shock hazard.
+Start by unplugging the range from the wall outlet — working near oven wiring with power on is a shock hazard.
 Once power is off, locate the probe jack socket on the oven wall and clean its contacts thoroughly with a dry cotton swab.
-Grease and moisture buildup on those contacts creates a false resistance reading that triggers a probe error even when no probe is connected.
+Grease and moisture buildup on those contacts creates a false resistance reading, triggering a probe error even when no probe is connected.

 Step 2

 With the range still unplugged, insert the meat probe into the jack and measure its resistance across the probe’s two-pin plug using a multimeter.
-At room temperature (around 70°F), a healthy thermistor-type probe reads approximately 1,000 ohms; a reading that is dramatically higher, lower, or completely open (OL) means the probe itself has failed and needs to be replaced.
-Pro tip: write down the exact reading before ordering a replacement so you can confirm the new probe matches.
+At room temperature (around 70°F), a healthy thermistor-type probe should read approximately 1,000 ohms; if you get a dramatically higher, lower, or completely open (OL) reading, that means the probe has failed and needs replacement.
+Pro tip: write down the exact reading before ordering a replacement to ensure the new probe matches.

 Step 3

 If the probe tests good, the fault may lie in the jack socket itself — the two-wire connector mounted inside the oven wall behind two Phillips screws.
-Remove the socket, then use your multimeter to check continuity between each jack pin and its corresponding terminal on the control board wiring harness.
-An open circuit anywhere along that path means the socket or its wiring has failed and must be replaced.
+Remove the socket and use your multimeter to check continuity between each jack pin and its corresponding terminal on the control board wiring harness.
+An open circuit anywhere along that path indicates that the socket or its wiring has failed and must be replaced.

 Step 4

-A probe error that appears with no probe inserted at all points specifically to the jack socket failing in the open position, because the control board continuously monitors that circuit and flags an error when it sees no valid signal.
-This is an important distinction — it tells you the probe itself is probably fine and the socket is the culprit.
-Replace the jack socket to restore a proper signal path to the board.
+A probe error that appears with no probe inserted specifically points to the jack socket failing in the open position, as the control board continuously monitors that circuit and flags an error when it detects no valid signal.
+This distinction tells you the probe itself is likely fine and the socket is the problem.
+Replacing the jack socket will restore a proper signal path to the board.

 Step 5